News

 When saving for retirement, the choice between traditional and Roth accounts fundamentally comes down to tax timing:

-Traditional 401(k): Contributions reduce your current taxable income, increasing your take-home pay today.
+Traditional 401(k): Contributions reduce your current taxable income.
 However, all withdrawals in retirement will be subject to ordinary income taxes, potentially at higher future rates.
+Additionally, taxes are taken out when you may need more cash flow in retirement, as your ability to earn income may no longer exist.

-Roth 401(k): Contributions are made with after-tax dollars, reducing your current take-home pay.
+Roth 401(k): Contributions are made with after-tax dollars.
+This means the money is taxed before it goes into your retirement account, rather than providing an upfront tax deduction.
 The significant benefit comes later: tax-free withdrawals throughout retirement.

 While traditional accounts offer immediate tax relief, Roth accounts provide tax-free income during retirement and important flexibility that extends beyond just avoiding income taxes.